David Lodge (author): Influences and allusions

 Lodge's major influences include English Catholic novelists (the subject of his MA dissertation), notably Graham Greene.
 Of his contemporaries, he has been compared most often to his friend Malcolm Bradbury, also an exponent of the campus novel.
 Lodge has acknowledged this debt:

 "The British Museum Is Falling Down was the first of my novels that could be described as in any way experimental.
 Comedy, it seemed, offered a way of reconciling a contradiction, of which I had long been aware, between my critical admiration for the great modernist writers, and my creative practice, formed by the neo-realist, anti-modernist writing of the 1950s.
 My association with Malcolm Bradbury, and the example of his own work in comedy, was therefore a crucial factor in this development in my writing."
-Lodge says he "was once rung up by a man to settle a bet by declaring whether I was the same person as Malcolm Bradbury."
+Lodge said that he "was once rung up by a man to settle a bet by declaring whether I was the same person as Malcolm Bradbury".

 As an academic, Lodge was an early UK proponent of the work of Mikhail Bakhtin.
 Lodge also alludes frequently in his novels to other literary works.
 The British Museum Is Falling Down is influenced by Mrs Dalloway by Virginia Woolf and Ulysses by James Joyce in that all of the action takes place in one day.
 The novel is mostly seen from the point of view of Adam Appleby, but the last chapter contains a long stream-of-consciousness section from the point of view of Adam's wife Barbara, modelled on Molly Bloom's famous soliloquy at the end of Ulysses.
-The novel contains a number of other passages which parody well-known writers, a fact not recognised by most reviewers when it was first published.
+The novel contains a number of other passages that parody well-known writers, a fact not recognised by most reviewers when it was first published.